US STOCKS-Wall St retreats as Trump tests positive for COVID-19 | Business

 "Despite the fact that positive news has been made of ongoing talks between Mnuchin and Pelosi, we've been skeptical that a breakthrough was possible prior to the election," said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance in Charlotte, North Carolina.
 The CBOE volatility index, known as Wall Street's fear gauge, shot up to a one-week high.

-Declining issues outnumbered advancers 2.65-to-1 on the NYSE and 2.43-to-1 on the Nasdaq.
-The S&P index recorded two new 52-week highs and one new low, while the Nasdaq recorded 37 new highs and 22 new lows.
+Advancing issues outnumbered decliners 1.08-to-1 on the NYSE and 1.33-to-1 on the Nasdaq.
+The S&P index recorded five new 52-week highs and one new low, while the Nasdaq recorded 48 new highs and 26 new lows.

 ALSO READ